MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-C-Contracting-Methods-Contract-Types/part-515-Contracting-Negotiation/subpart-515.4-Contract-Pricing/section-515.408.md

 Column 2—Identify the Discount

-The term “discount” is as defined in solicitation clause 552.212-70, Preparation of Offer (Multiple Award Schedule).
 Indicate the best discount (based on your written discounting policies or standard commercial discounting practices if you do not have written discounting policies) at which you sell to the customer or category of customer identified in column 1, without regard to quantity; terms and conditions of the agreements under which the discounts are given; and whether the agreements are written or oral.
 Net prices or discounts off of other price lists should be expressed as percentage discounts from the price list which is the basis of your offer.
 If the discount disclosed is a combination of various discounts (prompt payment, quantity, etc.), the percentage should be broken out for each type of discount.
 If the price lists which are the basis of the discounts given to the customers identified in the chart are different than the price list submitted upon which your offer is based, identify the type or title and date of each price list.
 The contracting officer may require submission of these price lists.
 To expedite evaluation, offerors may provide these price lists at the time of submission.

 Column 3—Identify the Quantity or Volume of Sales